-WINNER OF THE 2016 FLORIDA AUTHORS AND PUBLISHERS ASSOCIATION SILVER MEDAL PRESIDENT’S AWARD IN NON-FICTION
+WINNER OF THE FLORIDA AUTHORS AND PUBLISHERS ASSOCIATION SILVER MEDAL PRESIDENT’S AWARD IN ADULT NON-FICTION

 Natural selection has been honing the human form for millions of years.
 During that time, our brains have enlarged, our mouths have gotten smaller, our guts have been streamlined, and we’ve inhabited every ecological niche on the globe.
-And although we are a single species, with bodies that are both adaptable and intellectually malleable, how we live impacts our bodies in vast and often astounding ways.
+But how we live impacts our bodies in vast and often astounding ways.
 It all comes down to culture.

 This book explores the numerous ways our bodies are affected by culture.
 Why do we mutilate our teeth, tattoo our skin, bind our feet, or deform our heads?
 How do some of our most intriguing cultural inventions – cooking our food, transplanting organs, transfusing blood, or treating infectious disease – impact our survival?